MastooraTurkmen/Oldgram/README.md

 # Oldgram

-> Three popular persons that whose painting sold thousands of dollars 🙀
+> Three popular persons whose paintings sold thousands of dollars 🙀

-Hello there,
-This is an amazing css and html project.
-In these images you can see a lot of oldgram photos.
+This is an amazing CSS and HTML project.
+In these images, you can see a lot of **_Oldgram_** photos.
-There are also wonderful icons but I did not give them JS, only css and html.
+There are also wonderful icons.

-Thank you,

-Happy Coding!